kommueller/kommueller.github.io/publications.md

 ## Journal Articles

 **Müller, P.**, & Schulz, A. (accepted).
+Alternative media for a populist audience?
+Exploring political and media use predictors of exposure to Breitbart, Sputnik, and Co. *Information, Communication and Society*.

+**Müller, P.**, & Schulz, A. (accepted).
 Facebook or *Fake*book?
-How users’ perceptions of ‘fake news’ are related to their evaluation and verification of news on Facebook. *SCM – Studies in Communication and Media.*
+How users’ perceptions of ‘fake news’ are related to their evaluation and verification of news on Facebook. *SCM – Studies in Communication and Media*.

 Wettstein, M., Schulz, A., Steenbergen, M., Schemer, C., **Müller, P.**, Wirz, D. S., & Wirth, W. (accepted).
-Measuring populism across nations: Testing for measurement invariance of an inventory of populist attitudes. *International Journal of Public Opinion Research.*
+Measuring populism across nations: Testing for measurement invariance of an inventory of populist attitudes. *International Journal of Public Opinion Research*.

 Wettstein, M., Esser, F., Büchel, F., Schemer, C., Wirz, D. S., Schulz, A., Ernst, N., Engesser, S., **Müller, P.**, & Wirth, W. (2019).
 What drives populist styles?
 Analyzing immigration and labor market news in 11 countries. *Journalism & Mass Communication Quarterly, 96*, 516-536. /// <a href="https://doi.org/10.1177/1077699018805408" target="_blank">https://doi.org/10.1177/1077699018805408</a>